awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 Before your containers can use bind mount host volumes, you must specify the volume and mount point configurations in your task definition\.
 This section describes the volume configuration for a container\.
 For tasks that use a bind mount host volume, specify a `host` value and optional `sourcePath` value\.

-The task definition JSON shown below shows the syntax for the `volumes` and `mountPoints` objects for a container\.
+The following task definition JSON snippet shows the syntax for the `volumes` and `mountPoints` objects for a container:

 ```
 {
+   "family": "",
+   ...
-    "containerDefinitions": [
+   "containerDefinitions" : [
       {
-            "name": "string",
-            "volumes": [
+         "mountPoints" : [
             {
-                    "name": "string",
-                    "host": {
+               "containerPath" : "/path/to/mount_volume",
-                        "sourcePath": "string"
+               "sourceVolume" : "string"
             }
+          ],
+          "name" : "string"
        }
     ],
+    ...
-            "mountPoints": [
+    "volumes" : [
        {
-                  "sourceVolume": "string",
-                  "containerPath": "/path/to/mount_volume"
-                }
-            ]
+          "host" : {
+             "sourcePath" : "string"
+          },
+          "name" : "string"
        }
     ]
 }
 ```